Expand a category below to find pest-specific information and resources.

 - Reducing Bt-trait acres in 2021 Minnesota corn production?
 Implications for European corn borer

-- Handy Bt Trait Table (from Texas A&M)
+- Handy BT Trait Table for US Corn Production (from Texas A&M)

 - European corn borer scouting guide (Excel spreadsheet)

 Two-Spotted Spider Mites

 Prolonged drought raises the threat of two-spotted spider mite (Tetranychus urticae) outbreaks in soybeans and corn.
 Spider mite outbreaks are rare but have occurred more frequently in recent years (1988, 2007, 2009, 2010 and 2012).
 Farmers and their crop management advisors may want to read these resources from University of Minnesota Extension:

 Neonicitinoid seed treatments are effective management tools for several seed and seedling insect pests of corn, soybean and other crops.
 However, most of these pests are very sporadic in occurrence and good stewardship of these crop production chemistries is important to to prevent environmental contamination and effects on non-pest species.
 The following multi-state publication addresses insect management with these insecticides.